Evaluating the Generalization Ability of Super-Resolution Networks: Statistical Modeling of Deep SR Networks

 For decades, lots of efforts have been made to explore the statistics of natural images \cite{ruderman1994statistics,ruderman1994statistics2,wainwright1999scale,moorthy2010statistics}.
 For example, Mallat \cite{mallat2009theory} discovered that coefficients of multi-scale and orthonormal wavelet decompositions of images could be described by the generalized Gaussian model.
 Moulin and Liu \cite{moulin1999analysis} analyzed the multi-resolution (wavelet) image denoising schemes using generalized Gaussian and complexity priors.
 Among these works, Mittal \etal \cite{mittal2012no} discovered that the image mean subtracted contrast normalized (MSCN) coefficients in the spatial domain have characteristic statistical properties that are strongly correlated to the image distortion.
 They adopted the generalized Gaussian distribution to model the MSCN coefficients, and successfully proposed the widely-used no-reference image quality assessment (NR-IQA) BRISQUE \cite{mittal2012no} and NIQE \cite{mittal2012making}.
 A recent work \cite{DDR} further discovered the deep degradation representations (DDR) hidden in the SR networks: the deep features of SR networks are spontaneously discriminative to image degradations rather than image contents.

-Inspired by these researches, we present a new perspective for studying the generalization ability of deep models.
-Specifically, we explore the statistics of deep features of SR networks and successfully build a statistical model to quantitatively measure the generalization ability.
+Inspired by these works, we present a new perspective for studying the generalization ability of deep models.
+Specifically, we explore the statistics of deep features of SR networks and build a statistical model to quantitatively measure the generalization ability.